 The following are key concepts and are important to understanding how Devo works.

 An aggregation performs a calculation, such as count or average, on events that have been previously grouped in a data table.
 The result of the calculation appears in a new table column.
-For more information, see Aggregations.
+For more information, see Aggregate data.

 Alerts are messages that can be configured to notify users of important system events, either in real-time or scheduled.
-Go to Alerts management for additional information.
+Go to Configuring alerts for additional information.

 Charts are graphical representations of information intended to make information easier to understand.
-You can build charts after performing a query, directly on the data table.
+You can build charts after running a search, in the query window.
 Devo offers a rich gallery of charts you can use depending on your needs.

 Dashboards are visual representations of the results of your search queries through widgets updated in real-time.
 There is a great variety of widgets available to represent the data in different ways.

 A data source automatically feeds dashboard widgets or any customized monitoring applications in real time.